Social-Evolution-and-Behavior/anTraX/docs/dlc.md

 `--session <session>`

-If your experiment contains more than one configured session, anTraX will export examples  from the last configured one.
+If your experiment includes more than one configured session, anTraX will export examples  from the last configured one.
 Use this option to choose a session explicitly.

 ### Train a DeepLabCut model